 1.1 Conclusion of contract using the web shop

-1.2 Conclusion of contract by using the pre-printed form
+1.2 Conclusion of contract by using the form

 2.1 Terms of delivery

-2.1.1 If ubitricity is unable to meet delivery deadlines for reasons beyond ubitricity’s control (including, but not limited to, the non-availability of goods and/or services), ubitricity will notify the customer and inform him/her of the expected new delivery deadline as soon as reasonably practicable.
-If ubitricity cannot meet the new delivery deadline, ubitricity will inform the customer immediately and the customer shall then be entitled to withdraw from the contract in whole or in part.
-Non-availability of goods and services for the purposes of this section includes, without limitation, a delayed or incorrect delivery to ubitricity by ubitricity’s suppliers for which neither ubitricity nor the supplier is responsible.
-The customer’s right to withdraw from this agreement due to non-availability of goods and services remains unaffected.
-If the customer is a consumer, any consideration already provided by customer will be reimbursed immediately if the customer withdraws from this agreement.
-Any further claims, especially for compensation, shall be excluded to the fullest extent permitted by applicable law, unless otherwise stated in section 9.
+2.1.1 If ubitricity UK is unable to meet delivery deadlines for reasons beyond ubitricity UK’s control (including, but not limited to, the nonavailability of goods and/or services), ubitricity UK will notify the customer and inform them of the expected new delivery deadline as soon as reasonably practicable.
+If ubitricity UK cannot meet the new delivery deadline, ubitricity UK will inform the customer immediately and the customer shall then be entitled to withdraw from the contract in whole or in part.
+Non-availability of goods and services for the purposes of this section includes, without limitation, a delayed or incorrect delivery to ubitricity UK by ubitricity UK’s suppliers for which neither ubitricity UK nor the supplier is responsible.
+The customer’s right to withdraw from this contract due to the non-availability of goods and services remains unaffected.
+If the customer is a consumer, any consideration already provided by customer will be reimbursed immediately if the customer withdraws from this contract.
+Any further claims, especially for compensation, shall be excluded to the fullest extent permitted by applicable law, unless otherwise stated in section 8.

-2.1.2 ubitricity will deliver the ordered goods and services within a reasonable time. ubitricity shall have the right to extend the delivery period – except for those cases under section 2.1.1 – in the event of force majeure.
-If a force majeure event last for more than 4 weeks, the customer has the right to withdraw from this agreement.
-Any further claims, especially for compensation, shall be excluded, unless otherwise stated in section 9.
+2.1.2 ubitricity UK will deliver the ordered goods and services within a reasonable time. ubitricity UK shall have the right to extend the delivery period, except for those cases under section 2.1.1, in the event of force majeure.
+If a force majeure event lasts for more than four (4) weeks, the customer has the right to withdraw from this contract.
+Any further claims, especially for compensation, shall be excluded, unless otherwise stated in section 8.

-2.1.3 Insofar as the customer has the right to withdraw from this agreement due to non-availability of goods and services or under section 2.1.2, he/she shall also have the right to withdraw from any other contingent or related contract, such as agreements on installation, mobile electricity and billing.
+2.1.3 Insofar as the customer has the right to withdraw from this contract due to non-availability of goods and services or under section 2.1.2, they shall also have the right to withdraw from any other contingent or related contract, such as agreements on installation, mobile electricity and billing.

 2.2 Shipment, retention of title

-2.2.1 The customer shall bear any and all shipment costs incurred by ubitricity in relation to goods ordered by the customer.
+2.2.1 The customer shall be responsible for all shipment costs incurred by ubitricity UK in relation to goods ordered by the customer.

-2.2.2.
-If the components are available, and where customer makes payment via SEPA direct debit, on account, credit card or PayPal, the term of delivery is 10 – 12 days from conclusion of the contract.
-If the customer pays in advance via bank transfer, the term of delivery is 12-14 days from the day upon which the payment order has been made.
+2.2.2 If the components are available, and where customer makes payment via SEPA direct debit, on account, credit card or PayPal, the delivery period shall be ten (10) to twelve (12) days starting from the day that the contract was concluded.
+If the customer pays in advance via bank transfer, the delivery period shall be twelve (12) to fourteen (14) days, starting from the day the payment order was made.

 2.2.3 If the parties agree on a fixed date for the delivery, the delivery period described in section 2.2.2 above starts on that day.

-2.2.4 If the last day of a delivery period falls upon a non-working day, the period shall expire at the end of the following working day.
+2.2.4 If the last day of a delivery period falls upon a business day, the period shall expire at the end of the next business day.

 2.3 Warranty rights and short-term right to reject

-2.3.1 ubitricity agrees to provide a three-year goodwill warranty for the delivered goods and components to be free from defects.
-The warranty period begins on the conclusion of contract for the purchase of the goods and components.
-If a warranty claim is made, ubitricity can choose between repair and subsequent delivery at its own discretion.
-Warranty repairs may be executed by engineers authorized by ubitricity only.
-Costs for repairs that are not executed by an authorized engineer will not be reimbursed.
-The warranty does not cover repairs or damages caused by unauthorized repair.
+2.3.1 ubitricity UK agrees to provide a three (3) year goodwill warranty for the delivered goods and components to be free from defects.
+The warranty period shall begin when the contract for the purchase of the goods and components has concluded.
+In the event that that customer makes a warranty claim, ubitricity reserves the right to elect, in its sole discretion, whether to repair or replace the relevant goods.
+Warranty repairs may be executed by engineers authorised by ubitricity UK only.
+Costs for repairs that are not executed by an authorised engineer will not be reimbursed by ubitricity UK.
+The warranty does not cover repairs or damages caused by unauthorised repair.

 2.3.4 Any repairs or replacements of components within the term of warranty will not expand or restart the warranty period.